VikasVMani/pli/pli.md

     end decpoly

-instruction: can you write a sample code for the optimist program?
+instruction: can you write a sample code for the optimist programin PL/1?

 input:

 output:

     /**************************************************/
-    /* This program demonstrates PL/I character string*/ /* processing by turning a negative sentence into a */ /* positive one. 								*/
+    /* This program demonstrates PL/1 character string*/ /* processing by turning a negative sentence into a */ /* positive one. 								*/
     /***********************************************************/